-I am an Assistant Professor of Computer Engineering and Informatics.
+I am an Associate Professor of Computer Engineering and Informatics.
+I am the Dean of the School of Engineering and Technology at the Cyprus University of Technology, and I serve on the Board of the CYENS Centre of Excellence.
 I research ways to help social media users tell lies apart.

 I hold a PhD from Duke University since 2010.
 My research interests include trust-aware design of distributed systems, device-centric authentication, federated identity management, discrimination based on personal data, cybersafety (cyberbullying detection, cybergrooming detection, characterization and detection of hate speech, detection of inappropriate videos targeting young children, and characterization and suppression of false information), transactional workload scalability, and measurement of blockchain systems.I have published articles in the most influential conferences and journals of Networked Systems, including ACM SIGCOMM, USENIX NSDI, ACM IMC, USENIX ATC, AAAI ICWSM, IEEE INFOCOM, IEEE ICDCS, IEEE/ACM Transactions on Networking, and ACM Transactions on the Web.